Netflix programming binge pays off with subscriber surge

 The company’s market capitalization stands at $137.2 billion, more than double a year earlier.

-But it faces growing competition as technology companies such as Apple and Amazon pour money into premium programming, international rivals jump into streaming and traditional media companies pursue digital customers.
+But it faces growing competition as technology companies such as Apple and Amazon pour money into premium programing, international rivals jump into streaming and traditional media companies pursue digital customers.

 Walt Disney Co will stop supplying new movies to Netflix starting next year and will start its own streaming service for families.